 Servicemembers are entitled to various protections with regards to credit cards and many other forms of debt, according to the Consumer Finance Protection Bureau.

-- Credit revocation protections – The SCRA bars credit card companies from revoking or reducing credit just because the customer claimed their right to a 6 percent interest rate.
+- Credit revocation protections – The SCRA bars companies from revoking or reducing loan just because the customer claimed their right to a 6 percent rate.
 This prevents companies from dropping military customers simply because they represent a slimmer profit margin.

-- Credit rating protections – Similarly, the act prohibits credit card companies from making an adverse credit report because a servicemember asks for a 6 percent interest rate.
+- Credit rating protections – Similarly, the act prohibits companies from making an adverse credit report because a servicemember asks for a 6 percent interest rate.

-- New purchases – Some credit card companies choose to voluntarily grant servicemembers a reduced interest rate on purchases made while on active military status.
+- New purchases – Some credit card companies choose to voluntarily grant servicemembers a reduced interest rates on purchases made while on active duty status.
 However, the act does not require them to do so.
 Any payment servicemembers make on credit card debt above the minimum due must go toward the new balance first.
-This helps to preserve the lowest interest rate possible on the servicemember’s debt as a whole.
+This helps to preserve the lowest interest rates possible on the servicemember’s debt as a whole.

 Get an Affidavit of Military Status

-Protecting active military status personnel is a top priority for the Consumer Finance Protection Bureau and the Department of Justice.
+Protection of military personnel in active duty is a top priority for the Consumer Finance Protection Bureau and the Department of Justice.
 Capital One is not the only lender that has faced consequences for failure to comply with the SCRA.

 According to InsideARM.com, the CFPB reached a landmark settlement against five leading mortgage servicers and lenders in the U.S. These lenders had to aid borrowers, grant loan modifications and pay homeowners compensation for illegally foreclosing on their homes.